corda/corda-runtime-os/tools/plugins/mgm/README.md

 # Setup Corda cluster in Kubernetes

+This command should only be used for internal development.

 This is a sub-command under the `mgm` plugin for setting up Kubernetes networks.

 Running `setupCluster` with the name of the clusters to create.
 For example: